Pages

 My girl starts 10th grade at a new school on Wednesday.
 She's nervous, but she doesn't realize that she's so much braver than I would have been at 15.
 I marvel at her.
 She has become so much her own person.
 But, then, she always was.

 When she was born, I felt the strangest sensation.
 It was as though another person had walked into the room.
 Of course, she was indeed a newly arrived person, but I had expected it to feel more like she was still part of me, not so much like a stranger had arrived.
 She came with an unmistakable message - "I'm not you."
 She was a presence.
 After a few tense seconds while we waited for her to cry, she finally let out a quiet, sweet, almost unbearably endearing "graaa."
 Soon, that weak little "graaa" was a big "WAH," And, now "WAH" has become, "I need you to take me to Ulta so I can buy some more makeup."
-(So not me.)
+(So not like me.)
 And I'm so thankful that she is so normal.

 On Wednesday, she'll arrive at a new school, her own person.
 She knows a few of the students, but not very many.
 She'll know them soon enough.
 She'll start with a graaa, progress to a WAH, and end up a leader.
 And I'll marvel at her again.